Christian Parker (American football): Green Bay Packers

 Parker was hired as a defensive quality control coach for the Green Bay Packers in 2019.
 While with Green Bay, he assisted defensive coordinator Mike Pettine in breaking down film on opponents and coordinating the scout team.

 Denver Broncos

 Parker was named the defensive backs coach for the Denver Broncos on February 8, 2021.
+He coached Patrick Surtain II and Justin Simmons during his time in Denver, with both receiving All-Pro honors during his tenure.

 Philadelphia Eagles

 On February 5, 2024 it was announced that Parker was named the passing game coordinator and defensive backs coach for the Philadelphia Eagles.
-Parker will be joining new defensive coordinator Vic Fangio in Philadelphia.
+Parker joined newly hired defensive coordinator Vic Fangio in Philadelphia.
 Parker coached under then Broncos head coach Fangio in Denver in 2021.
 He was part of the coaching staff that won Super Bowl LIX over the Kansas City Chiefs.
+He coached Quinyon Mitchell and Cooper DeJean in Philadelphia, with both receiving first-team All-Pro honors in 2025.

+Dallas Cowboys

+On January 22, 2026, the Cowboys hired Parker as their new defensive coordinator under head coach Brian Schottenheimer.

+Personal life

+Parker is a graduate of Battlefield High School, located in Prince William County, Virginia.